rishabh-2005/Image-Recoloring/README.md

 # Image-Recoloring
 This repository implements an image-to-image translation task using U-Net and convolutional autoencoders.
 The project converts grayscale images to color images through deep learning techniques, trained on a dataset for effective colorization.
 It showcases the application of neural networks in image enhancement tasks.

+#Note :
+This project is limited mainly to landscape greyscale images , due to the dataset containing mostly nature related images .
+The model does a good job at coloring the sky , water , ice , and mountains.